COVID-19 Christmas Cards and Holiday Cards Inspiration

 You can even include a funny little gift with the card, like a disposable mask or a sheet of toilet paper for their collection.
 It may not seem like it at first, but there's a lot of humorous angles to explore with quarantine holiday cards.
 Know your audience and you can't go wrong.
 If you need help perfecting your card's design before sending it out, utilize our free designer assistance services.
 We'll make sure your card gets just the right reaction from your recipient.

 Another approach is to show the recipient of your card what your year and the year in general has brought you.
-Collect photographs from your year, write down some lessons you learned from the year in quarantine and put a positive, honest spin on everything.
+Collect photographs from your year and use on of our pandemic holdiay cards to show how the year started and how it's going..
 Not only does this make a great, original card, it also works as great therapy for you.
 It lets you reflect on your year and see that it wasn't all bad -- you've probably had some pretty great times when you think about it!
 You can add a little humor to this, a heartfelt message at the end, and a sign-off expressing how excited you are to hear about their year in quarantine... and ultimately, to move past it all.

 Making the Best of Christmas During this pandemic.

 Christmas during COVID-19 is far from ideal, but it may be unavoidable.
-If you're looking for a way to make your quarantine Christmas just a little better, consider thoughtful holiday cards for your special someone that you can't wait to see again.
+If you're looking for a way to make your Christmas just a little better, consider thoughtful holiday cards for your special someone that you can't wait to see again.
 Whether you go funny or heartfelt, the recipient will love the effort and thought you've put into it.